Kuppuraj Bishop Study Visit Grants

 Awards will pay for travel from and accommodation at another institution (hosted by a current EPS member) outside an individual’s academic base.
 The purpose of the visit is to develop the applicant’s research skills, and may involve learning at first-hand about experimental procedures employed in the host laboratory, or designing and running studies that cannot already be carried out in the applicant’s home department.
 Awards will not be granted for work which forms an integral part of an existing PhD research project, nor for work which would normally be funded by other bodies (e.g. the applicant’s award-granting body or home institution).

 Applicants must be (a) registered for a PhD or (b) postdoctoral workers who received their PhD within the previous five years.
-Applicants must be of ‘Global South’ nationality as defined above and the applicant’s home institution must be in a ‘Global South’ country, with the institution to be visited to be in the UK.
+Applicants must be of ‘Global South’ nationality as defined above and / or the applicant’s home institution must be in a ‘Global South’ country, with the institution to be visited to be in the UK.
 The study visit must be hosted by a current EPS member.

 Grants will be for a maximum of £3,500 to any individual.
 In addition, the Society will, on receipt of appropriate invoices, reimburse the institution visited by the student for actual costs incurred as a consequence of the visit up to a maximum of £100.